TimWhiting/dartpy/README.md

 }
 ```

 Feel free to contribute!
+This is a best effort project that I develop in my spare time.

+### Limitations

-Not all objects are easily marshalled back and forth currently just supporting basic objects.
+Not all objects are automatically marshalled back and forth, currently just supporting basic objects (int, double, String, num).

 I'm working on an annotation and code generation library so that you can just annotate and call functions like so:
 ```dart